2tvenom/golifx/README.md

-# Go LiFX library
+# Go LIFX library

-Pure Go Implementation of LiFX protocol.
+Pure Go Implementation of LIFX protocol.
 This allow you to lookup bulbs, change color, power and receive info.
 This code has been developed and maintained by Ven at September 2015.

 ![gopher](https://github.com/2tvenom/golifx/raw/master/gopher.png)